Skip to content ↓

 Literacy

-Once given a reading book, please take the time to read this with your child several times.
+Please take the time to read your child's book with them several times.
 The books will be changed once children are reading words fluently without having to stop and segment and blend each word individually.
 Most children now have sight words to learn.
 Sight words are exactly that - words for children to learn to recognise at sight (i.e. no segmenting and blending!).
 You can read more about sight words here

 Mathematics